trackleft/canvas-demo/README.md

 [Feedback is very welcome](https://www.drupal.org/node/add/project-issue/experience_builder), but **you ABSOLUTELY _SHOULD NOT_ use this project to build a real site.**

 ## About
 Experience Builder (or XB for short) is Drupal's next-generation page building tool, [currently under heavy development on drupal.org](https://www.drupal.org/project/experience_builder).
-If you've heard about Drupal CMS, you're probably eager to try out XB.
-You've come to the right place. 😎
+If you've heard about Drupal CMS, and you're eager to try out XB, you've come to the right place. 😎

 ## Getting Started 🚀
 We strongly recommend using [DDEV](https://ddev.com/get-started/) (version 1.24.0 or later) to run this project, since it includes everything you'll need.
 Run the following commands to spin up with DDEV: